 can demonstrate to potential pupils and parents that they hold a certain qualification

 without the need to present other certificate or reference materials.
-We are happy to verify any qualification providing it is awarded by a recognized institution.
+We are happy to verify any music-related or general teaching qualification providing it is awarded by a recognized institution.
 This service is not suitable for graded examinations (1-8).

 We do NOT charge for this service.

 The process is thorough and works in 3 stages: